kdgmax/kgdmax/README.md

 # About me
-Data engineer by day who builds scalable ETL pipelines and coffee that is sometimmes better than the pipelines
+Data engineer by day who builds scalable ETL pipelines and coffee that is sometimes better than the pipelines